 If you crave parent-child activities that stretch minds and develop skills, but crafts just aren’t your thing, fear not!
-These low-maintenance ideas won’t break the bank or your sanity.
+These low-maintenance easy craft ideas won’t break the bank or your sanity.

 1) Hodgepodge Collage